umijs/umi/docs/plugins/api.md

 ### addPolyfillImports

-Add supplementary related imports and execute them at the top of the entire application.
+Add supplementary related imports and execute them at the top of the entire application. e.g.:

-e.g.

 ```ts
 api.addPolyfillImports(() => [{ source: './core/polyfill' }]);